SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 ### Some tips and essential lines

 You can find most of the lines in the ReadMe.txt (inside Nucleus Co-op root folder) and in the MasterHandler.js (documentation link inside FAQ post).
-Also, all my public scripts (Bizzo) have descriptions inside that could help you.
+Also, all my public handlers (Bizzo) have descriptions inside that could help you.
 Next, you will find the most used ones.

 ### Game Info